 Peruvian maca is an ancient plant that grows in the high Andes, between 3,500 and 4,500 meters above sea level.

-Maca root is a natural tonic powder that stabilizes blood pressure, reduces stress and fatigue, helps the brain produce energy, and provides vitality and stamina.
+Maca root is a natural tonic powder that helps stabilize blood pressure, reduces stress and fatigue, supports the brain in producing energy, and provides vitality and stamina.
 It provides protein, minerals, vitamins, calcium, and iron.

-Sasha inch, whose seeds are one of the world’s most important sources of omega-3, -6, and -9 fatty acids (even more than oily fish).
-Sacha inch oil helps people with irritable bowel syndrome and rich liver problems, reduces bad cholesterol (LDL), and regulates blood pressure.
+Sasha’s inch, whose seeds are one of the world’s most important sources of omega-3, -6, and -9 fatty acids (even more than oily fish).
+Sacha inchi oil helps people with irritable bowel syndrome and liver problems, reduces bad cholesterol (LDL), and regulates blood pressure.

 What to eat in Peru

 Here, fish is one of the main ingredients, and ceviche is a national pride; it is a dish of raw fish and seafood cut into small pieces and marinated in lemon, onion, and chili pepper.
-Other typical dishes are tiradito, a gutless version of ceviche, and Parihuela, a delicious seafood soup.
+Other typical dishes include tiradito, a less traditional version of ceviche, and Parrillada, a delicious seafood soup.

 There are many restaurants in Lima, from the best to the less famous and lonely, and many cocktail bars where you can enjoy a pisco sour.
 Lima is becoming an increasingly fashionable city.

-Meat is another critical component of Peruvian cuisine, especially in the interior.
+Meat is another crucial component of Peruvian cuisine, particularly in the interior regions.
 A popular dish in Peru is fried chicken, which you can enjoy in one of the many picturesque Pollerias.

 If you are brave enough, try cuy, roasted, stuffed, or fried.
 Other typical Peruvian dishes include roast pork rump, soups, and thousands of potato dishes, which come in more than 3,000 varieties in Peru.

-Rice is also an essential part of Andean cuisine and is cooked in many different ways: chifa with vegetables, meat, or fish, and Tako Tako, which, together with black beans, is a delicious and nutritious dish is also inexpensive.
+Rice is also an essential part of Andean cuisine and is cooked in many different ways: chifa with vegetables, meat, or fish, and Tako Tako, which, together with black beans, is a delicious and nutritious dish, and is also inexpensive.

-Huchuy Qosqo Peru receives the name in Quechua: Cusco small appellation received in the early 20th century; precisely because of its architectural resemblance to the city of Cusco.
+Huchuy Qosqo, Peru, is known by the Quechua name Cusco, a small appellation acquired in the early 20th century, primarily due to its architectural resemblance to the city of Cusco.

-In the Inca stage, it has been known as Qaqyaqawana or Qaqyaqawana, a Quechua word, which refers to “from where the rays are observed,” executed along the storms.
+In the Inca stage, it was known as Qaqyaqawana, a Quechua word meaning “from where the rays are observed,” which was executed along the storms.
 On August 19, 2003, it was proclaimed a Cultural Heritage Site of the country.

 Huchuy Qosqo Location

-This archaeological area is located on a small plain at an altitude of 3670 m.s.n.m in the upper third of the mountain, in the municipality of Lamay, Calca province, 50 km north of Cusco.
+This archaeological area is situated on a small plain at an altitude of 3,670 m.s.n.m. in the upper third of the mountain, in the municipality of Lamay, Calca Province, 50 km north of Cusco.

 Its location is privileged; like Machu Picchu, its constructions stretch over Urubamba or the Yucay Valley.
-From where you can appreciate the other side of the Sacred Valley of the Incas and the endless snow caves, its pure beauty like the Pitusiray snow cave and beyond the city of Calca.
-The average temperature varies between 11 °C and 17 °C.
+From where you can appreciate the other side of the Sacred Valley of the Incas and the endless snow caves, it’s a pure beauty, such as the Pitusiray snow cave, and beyond the city of Calca.
+The average temperature ranges from 11 °C to 17 °C.

 History of Huchuy Qosqo